gayhealth.sg

 If you are considering PrEP, you should discuss this with a doctor with experience in HIV or sexual health to help decide if PrEP is right for you.

 This fact sheet explains your options for obtaining PrEP through the local health system.
+As of now, injectable PrEP (LEN and CAB-LA) is unavailable in Singapore.
 Your doctor can prescribe Truvada, which is the original brandname combination of tenofovir and emtricitabine (TDF and FTC) manufactured by Gilead.
 The cost is approximately $400 per month for Truvada, which will be too expensive for many people.
 Another option is to purchase a generic version of tenofovir and emtricitabine (TDF and FTC) from a reliable online supplier.
 Generics are copies of brandname drugs.
 The cost of generic tenofovir and emtricitabine (TDF and FTC) is much less than the brand-name.

 You are allowed to bring in or import medicines for personal medical use if the quantity is less than or equal to 3 months’ supply.